 And when you get hungry, you can have your fill of a satisfying steamboat dinner!

-For Malaysians, a novelty of being up in Cameron Highlands is to pretend we’re overseas in a colder climate.
+For Malaysians, being up in Cameron Highlands where it is cooler gives us reason to pretend we’re overseas.

 Hence, the occasional British-themed cafes and hotels.